-Welcome to the 2017 First and Fan QB Roundup.
-Football season is drawing ever so close, and what better way to prep than a comprehensive review and preview of the NFL’s elite quarterback corp.
-Every week will bring a new spread of what to expect in 2017, beginning this week with the AFC West!
+Welcome to the 2017 First and Fan QB Roundup of the AFC West.
+Football season is drawing ever so close, and what better way to prep than a comprehensive review and preview of some of the NFL’s elite quarterback corp.
 Comment with your own takes and share with friends!

 Alex Smith, Kansas City Chiefs: